-Through a display of over 100 works on paper, the exhibition explores notions of eroticism, subjectivity and isolation.
-The sketches are diverse in theme: nudes, landscapes and erotic drawings are on show alongside the artists’ sketchbooks, graphic designs, lithographs and photographs.
-Highlights include Klimt’s sketches for his seminal Beethoven Frieze, and a series of unflinching self-portraits by Schiele.
+Arranged thematically in five sections, this Royal Academy exhibition explores notions of eroticism, subjectivity and isolation.
+The drawings are diverse in theme and subject: society portraits, landscapes and erotic nudes are on show alongside the artists’ sketchbooks, graphic designs, lithographs and photographs.

 For all these comparisons, Klimt and Schiele’s creative processes and final works are very different.
-While many of Klimt’s drawings were made in preparation for his paintings, Schiele valued his drawings in-and-of-themselves, selling them as independent works of art.
-Although both are frankly naturalistic, raw and explicit at times, their styles vary.
+While many of Klimt’s drawings were made in preparation for his paintings, Schiele valued his drawings in-and-of-themselves, selling them as independent works of finished art.
+Although both are naturalistic, raw and explicit at times, their styles are often worlds apart.
 Klimt is delicate, Schiele bold.

 |Where||Royal Academy, Burlington House, Piccadilly, London, W1J 0BD | MAP|